To successfully gain admission to a US degree or pathway program, students must meet minimum academic and English level entry requirements.

 Test of English as a Foreign Language (TOEFL) iBT

 International English Language Testing System (IELTS)

-Some bachelor’s degree programs encourage applicants to submit SAT or ACT scores to be considered for tuition scholarships, but these are not required for international students.
+Some bachelor’s degree programs encourage applicants to submit standardized admission test scores (SAT or ACT) to be considered for tuition scholarships, but these are not required for international students.